TheKoguryo/TheKoguryo.github.io/learning-library/oci-library/oci-hol-ko/oke-fundamentals/helmchart/helmchart.md

-# Deploy the App as Helm Chart
+# Create a Helm Chart

 ## Introduction